CodeCraftersAlliance/ArchKatas2024Spring/README.md

 ## 1.4 Constraints and Assumptions

-- We have developed a fault-tolerant and high-availability architecture.
-We have considered The Databases to be PaaS service with redundancy mechanisms, providing failover capabilities to maintain service availability in case of component failures, and business continuity strategies using response and recovery are necessary.
+- We have developed an architecture that is fault-tolerant and ensures high availability.
+- The databases in our system are considered to be a Platform as a Service (**PaaS**) with built-in redundancy mechanisms.
+These mechanisms provide failover capabilities to maintain service availability in the event of component failures.
+- We assume that all databases will be encrypted at rest, and their data will be accessed over encrypted channels.
+This is to ensure the security and privacy of the data.
+- We have implemented business continuity strategies that use response and recovery methods to ensure the system remains operational.
-- Our architecture has put data collection at enclosure level as priority, considering fluctuating cellular networks and internet availability.
-We present a hybrid architecture with on and off connectivity to cloud.
-We have assumed that the farmers shall be provided with rugged devices/mobile devices which shall have Wifi Connectivity to connect to the enclosure Edge Hubs on Access Points points to access real time data.
+- Our architecture prioritizes data collection at the enclosure level, taking into account the variability of cellular networks and internet availability.
+- We propose a hybrid architecture that can function with both on and off connectivity to the cloud.
+- We assume that farmers will be provided with rugged devices or mobile devices.
+These devices will have Wi-Fi connectivity, allowing them to connect to the enclosure Edge Hubs on Access Points and access real-time data.
-- Although we have briefly discussed system Administrator and Integrator, it is not the central topic in our architecture.
-System administration includes reviewing software and hardware health, performing updates, and backing up data.
-We assume that Livestock Inc shall be having trained professionals, who setup the sensors and enclosure and make the system ready for the Farm to consume henceforth.
-He also shall be responsible contact for any field issues wrt to sensors and enclosures.
-We have intentionally not elaborated on this role in the document for the above assumption.
+- While we have briefly discussed the roles of the system administrator and integrator, they are not the central focus of our architecture.
+- System administration tasks include reviewing software and hardware health, performing updates, and backing up data.
+- We assume that Livestock Inc will employ trained professionals who will set up the sensors and enclosure, making the system ready for the farm to use.
+These professionals will also be the point of contact for any field issues related to sensors and enclosures.
+- We have intentionally not elaborated on this role in the document due to the above assumption.
-- We have assumed that local weather shall be available through publicly available Weather API.
-We have provided specific descriptions of such data records and related assumptions in later sections of this document.
+- We assume that local weather data will be available through publicly accessible Weather APIs.
+We provide specific descriptions of such data records and related assumptions in later sections of this document.
-- Our premise is that, the camera systems with analytics features are available to improve their surveillance, monitoring, and decision-making processes.
+- Our premise is that camera systems with analytics features will be available to enhance surveillance, monitoring, and decision-making processes.
 These cameras can stream live videos and use advanced analytics algorithms to generate useful insights, spot irregularities, and enable smart automation.

 ## 2. Solution